apollographql/apollo-client/docs/source/apollo-server/tools.md

 <h3 id="mocks">mocks</h3>

-If provided, `mocks` will mock the results of the GraphQL query, overriding any resolve functions defined on the schema. `mocks` expects an object with one function per type that should be mocked.
+If provided, `mocks` will mock the results of the GraphQL query for any resolve functions not defined on the schema. `mocks` expects an object with one function per type that should be mocked.
 If no function is provided for a type, the default mock will be used, which means that you can call `apolloServer` with `mocks: {}` to get started quickly.

 Mocks for scalar types, such as Int and Boolean will be used everywhere, unless they are overridden by a more specific mock defined in a non-scalar type.
 Mocks for non-scalar types must be a function that returns an object with the desired properties.